Phago1/carte_territoire/README.md

 Institut National des Informations Géographique (IGN) dataset.

 Give an image of a region, that has at least
-256x256 pixels, to the model and it will return a classification of that territory
+256x256 pixels, to the model and it will return a territory's classification.
+It can be used to record the evolution of the surface type (man made's construction, agriculture, deforestation...)

 The dataset:
 IGN has a database of satellite ORTHO-Images (Near-Infrared - Red - Green) of various french territories.
 We selected the dataset from the Belfort aerea.

+The app:
+The app is online with Streamlit, the code is in another repository carte-territoire-website created by A. Pareux (one of the contributors)

 files:
 - dl_logic/preprocessor.py